God protects us and hears our prayers, and meets our every need.

 Exodus 13:17 - 15:2.

-God's mighty power had delivered the people of Israel from being slaves in
+We saw how God's mighty power had delivered the people of Israel from

-Egypt, and now God was going to take His people to the land of Canaan,
+being slaves in Egypt.
+And now God was going to take His people

-until they reached the edge of the Red Sea.
-They had to stop there
+time until they came to the edge of the Red Sea.
+They scratched

 Now, how do you suppose the Israelites got across the Red Sea?
 (Let the

-No,they couldn't fly, because there were no aeroplanes in those days.
+side.
+No, they couldn't fly, because there were no aeroplanes

 Pharoah Chases Israel:

-Pharaoh, the wicked king of Egypt was sorry that he had let them leave
+As you can guess, Pharaoh, the wicked king of Egypt was sorry that he had

-Egypt.
-He knew which the direction they travelled and that they
+let them leave Egypt.
+He knew which the direction they travelled

 The People Complain: